At some point, you might want to change your WordPress username, especially if you want to enhance your WordPress security.

 This method should be used in case you forget both your username and email, and you won’t be able to log in to your Dashboard to apply the first method.

-Important: Make sure you perform a backup before making these changes, just to be safe!
+Important: Make sure you perform a database backup before making these changes, just to be safe!

 Finding the name of your database